opsgenie/opsgenie-cloudformation-resources/README.md

 # Opsgenie Cloudformation Integration

-## Important Update

-*As for the April 8, 2022, we updated the SDK and our models.*

-That means if you try to update resources please be careful if rollback is enabled.
-New version(v2.0.2) users will not be affected of this issue

-Current version : *v2.0.2*

-Old version: *v2.0.0*

-Models have been changed.
-From now on, you have to set typeConfiguration via AWS CLI or AWS Console.
-You are not able to set credentials in resource models.
+The typeConfiguration needs to be set via AWS CLI or AWS Console.
+You will not able to set credentials in resource models.

 ```
 aws cloudformation set-type-configuration \